dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-12-18-ruby-refactoring.md

 - Communication: Comments that say something slightly different than the code create cognitive drag or even mistrust and slow the reader down.

 When to Leave It
-Don’t delete comments that are pulling their own weight such as rdoc API documentation.
-Some comments can be particularly helpful—those that tell why something is done a particular way (or why it wasn’t), or those that cite algorithms that are not obvious (where a simpler algorithm won’t do).
+Don’t delete comments that are pulling their own weight such as `rdoc`API documentation.
+Some comments can be particularly helpful, those that tell why something is done a particular way (or why it wasn’t), or those that cite algorithms that are not obvious (where a simpler algorithm won’t do).

 How It Got This Way
 Comments may be present for the best of reasons: The author realizes that something isn’t as clear as it could be and adds a comment.